 BA/MA Option

-The European Institute offers a BA/MA option for qualified Columbia and Barnard undergraduates.
-Students admitted under this BA/MA option begin graduate coursework for the MA in European History, Politics, and Society in their senior year as they complete undergraduate degrees in their respective departments.
+The European Institute offers a BA/MA option for qualified current Columbia undergraduates (Columbia College, the School of General Studies, and Barnard College).
+Students admitted under this BA/MA option begin graduate coursework for the MA in European History, Politics, and Society, or for its dual MA/MSc program with LSE, in their senior year as they complete undergraduate degrees in their respective departments.
 Requirements for the MA portion of the program are the same as those for the regular European History, Politics, and Society MA degree.

 Admissions